caroldelwing/WCD-DevOps-FinalCapstone/README.md

 ```sh
 kubectl port-forward service/kube-prometheus-stack-grafana 8080:80 -n monitoring
 ```
 - Open the dashboards you imported previously and have fun!
-Below you can find an example showing the pods of the recently deployed web application:
+Below, you can find an example showing the pods of the recently deployed web application:
 ![Diagram of Final Project 2](finalproject02.jpg)

 - Don't forget to delete everything once you're finished to avoid unnecessary costs.

 ## Diagram
-Below you can check diagrams of the CICD pipeline integrated with the cloud architecture, as well as a more detailed diagram of the cloud components.
+Below, you can check diagrams of the CICD pipeline integrated with the cloud architecture, as well as a more detailed diagram of the cloud components.

 ![Diagram of Final Project 3](finalproject03.jpg)